dmort27/panphon2/README.md

 `word_to_vectors(str) -> [[int]]` Takes an IPA string and returns a list of lists of numberic feature values.

 `feature_edit_distance(str, str) -> float` Takes two IPA strings and returns the feature-weighted distance between them.

+`word_to_bag_of_features` Takes an IPA string and returns a vector of the sums of each dimension in the feature vectors corresponding to the phonemes.